Student Story:

 Author’s note: This story was inspired by the song “From the Cold,” written and performed by Cody Fry.

-Lily Steel lives in Trent Woods, NC, and will graduate in 2026 from her homeschool, Steel Academy.
+Lily Steel is a Classical Conversations Challenge III student from New Bern, NC.
+She will graduate from her homeschool, Steel Academy, in 2026.
 Her hobbies include reading and writing fantasy and adventure stories, drawing, playing the piano, and working through Legend of Zelda games on her family’s Nintendo Switch.
 She is considering Patrick Henry College.

 Thank you for reading the Journal.
 Go here if you’d like to read more essays, poems, and stories from CLT’s top students.